wxwx1993/PM_COVID/README.md

 ![](./Data/RR_updated_time08011023.png)
 Figure: COVID-19 mortality rate ratios (MRR) per 1 μg/m3 increase in PM2.5 and 95% CI using daily cumulative COVID-19 death counts from April 18, 2020 to October 23, 2020.

-Since August 1, 2020, we have started to extract county-level PM2.5 exposure via PM2.5 predictions from The Atmospheric Composition Analysis Group at Dalhouse University; and county-level census variables from the decennial census and the ACS.
+Since August 1, 2020, we have started to create county-level PM2.5 exposure via PM2.5 predictions from The Atmospheric Composition Analysis Group at Dalhouse University; and extract county-level census variables from the decennial census and the ACS directly.
+Note the current statistical model may not be able to capture newcome confounding factors, e.g., the lifting or changes of the policy interventions and the avaliability of newly-identifed experimental and approval drugs (e.g., Remdesivir and dexamethasone).

 <b>Code: </b><br>
 [`Prepossing.R`](https://github.com/wxwx1993/PM_COVID/blob/master/Preprocessing.R) includes the code to extract all necessary data and prepocess data for statistical analyses.